AliceO2Group/QualityControl/doc/Advanced.md

 Each MonitorObject is stored as a TFile in the CCDB.
 It is therefore possible to easily open it with ROOT when loaded with alienv.
 It also seamlessly supports class schema evolution.

-The objects are stored at a path which is enforced by the qc framework : `/qc/<detector name>/<task name>/object/name` Note that the name of the object can contain slashes (`/`) in order to build a sub-tree visible in the GUI.
+The MonitorObjects are stored at a path which is enforced by the qc framework : `/qc/<detector code>/MO/<task name>/object/name`
+Note that the name of the object can contain slashes (`/`) in order to build a sub-tree visible in the GUI.
 The detector name and the taskname are set in the config file :
 ```json